enix403/enix403.github.io/src/content/probability-and-entropy/index.md

 ### Entropy of the Distribution

-Now that we have the the entropy of a single event, we can calculate the average entropy of the entire distribution, by just taking the sum of entropies of all the possible events weighted by their probabilities
+Now that we have the the entropy of a single event, we can calculate the average entropy of the entire distribution, by just taking the sum of entropies of all the possible events weighted by their probabilities:

 $$
 H(P) = \sum_{s} p_s \log \left( \frac{1}{p_s} \right)